Skip to main content

 Dependency Graphing

 Manifests and lockfiles are parsed to build a graph containing direct and transitive packages, version ranges, dependency paths, and license signals.
+When a lockfile resolves dependencies declared in a manifest, findings link back to the original manifest file and line number rather than the lockfile, so you can navigate directly to where the dependency was declared.

 5